GazalaSayyad/Recommendation-Surprise/README.md

 ## About the projects
-Recommended a movie to the users based on user Id.
+Recommended a movie rating to the users based on Movie Id.

 # Built with